viswambhar-yasa/Virtual-sales-person/README.md

 </p>

 Supported Android Versions
-- Android 1.6.
-Donut.
-- Android 2.1.
-Eclair.
-- Android 2.2.
-Froyo.

 - Android 2.3.
 Gingerbread.
 - Android 3.0.
 Honeycomb.
 - Android 4.0.
 Ice Cream Sandwich.
 - Android 4.1.
 Jelly Bean.
 - Android 4.4.
 KitKat.
 - Android 10

-This was a fun project and was done in 2016, I lost all the source file only the `apk` is left that too was in my old mobile and thought of uploading it into my git repo.